Data protection for alumni groups

 2. Sharing information with suppliers:

-- Any information that is required in order to run your event can be shared.
+- Information that is required in order to run your event can usually be shared.
 Dietary requests are essential for caterers, as are full guest lists when venues have security responsibilities.
 However, if your venue only needs to know how many people are attending, only give them a number.
 If in doubt, share as little information as possible.

 1. Creating a mailing list: